Writing the ultimate sales representative job description [with template]

 Requirements generally start with education and years of experience.
 From there, it’s important to add “proven experience” in prior similar roles, hard skills like an understanding of programs, and soft skills such as communication.

 [Years of experience] as a [ similar or equal job role]

 Track record of [metric of success in the role]

 Consider framing requirements as a minimum and optional so that candidates can evaluate whether they’re a good fit for the role.

 Set yourself up for success with your sales rep job description

-Use tried and true formulas, like our templates, while also customizing the description language to fit your company’s needs.
-This thoughtful approach to job postings will increase your chances of finding the best-fit candidate, whether you’re hiring a sales rep or an account executive.
+Use tried and true formulas, like our templates, while also customizing the description language to fit your company’s needs and voice.
+This thoughtful approach to job postings will increase your chances of finding the best fit candidate, whether you’re hiring a sales rep or an account executive.